The planning applications for this major project were approved at Reading Council Planning Committee on 31st March 2021.

 Please continue to use your existing membership, activity or course as usual for now.
 We’ll keep you updated on any changes that will affect you and talk you through anything you need to know or do.

-We will be regularly updating this page or if you have any questions email email@example.com
+We will be regularly updating this page with information.
+If you have any questions about the service that will be provided by GLL in future, please email firstname.lastname@example.org

 At Reading Council, our aspiration is to provide Reading with the first-class leisure facilities a town of our size and status deserves.
 Working with our partners, we want to enhance Reading’s reputation as a centre for sport, leisure, culture and events and to contribute to making it an even more attractive place to live, work and invest.